Rule 1 / Case 4

 Always Wear You PFD (Lifejacket) Jim Payne’s Desperate Swim in Freezing Water February 10th, 2012 - Lake Pend Oreille, Idaho

 In preparation for a trip down Chile’s Bio Bio River, Jim Payne purchased a new folding kayak.
-When it arrived, he decided to take it for a brief, 10 minute test in a calm, familiar, protected location close to shore: the local marina on Lake Pend Oreille.
+When it arrived, he decided to take it for a brief, 10-minute test in a calm, familiar, protected location close to shore: the local marina on Lake Pend Oreille.

 Even though it was mid-winter in Idaho, Payne wasn’t particularly concerned about getting out on the water without thermal protection.
-In 15 years of paddling, he had never experienced an accidental capsize.
+In 15 years and thousands of miles of paddling, he had never experienced an accidental capsize.
 Besides, he reasoned, he wasn’t “going kayaking”; this was going to be nothing more than a little test.
 In a safety article that he wrote for Sea Kayaker magazine (December 2012), Payne stated: “The idea of my ending up in the water of a sheltered marina was so remote that I had given it absolutely no thought.”

 When he arrived at the marina, a sheet of ice extended out from the shoreline, but wooden docks extended even further out and provided him with fairly easy access to the ice-cold water.
 The docks were about two feet above the water; a little bit tricky, but Payne was able to carefully lower himself into his new boat without difficulty.